Table of Contents

-Crockpot cheesy potatoes are a favorite combination!
-We love cheesy potatoes so much, that we have several similar recipes like our Crockpot Hash Brown Casserole and Cheesy Mashed Potato Casserole.
+The Luna gang serves these up (or some version) at almost every holiday and family gathering.
+We love them so much that we have several similar recipes like our Crockpot Hash Brown Casserole and Cheesy Mashed Potato Casserole!

+• Make ahead of time.
 Because this can be made ahead of time, they are especially perfect for holidays!
-They are also great to save on oven space.
+They are also great for saving on oven space.

 How to Make Cheesy Potatoes